by Maggie Dunne and Payton Sierra

 We were surprised to learn that the continent of Antarctica is three times the size of Australia!
 We also learned about the different ice formations that we will see during our journey, such as sea ice, glaciers, and icebergs.

 We feel lucky and privileged to make this journey.
+Those looking to travel to Antarctica themselves should take a look at expedition information right here.
 We are taking this time on the boat for reflection, conversations with the other participants, and acclimating to life on the sea.

 #LCEinAntarctica #ActOnClimateChange #icyclassroom